vuxcode/pr1-project-IsakIzzy/time-report.md

 2023-4-8 11:00 Worked on getting the basic structure for divs for the website for 1 hour.
-2023-4-9 10:00 Eperimented with display settings, borders and added some more CSS values for 1 hour.
+2023-4-9 10:00 Experimented with display settings, borders and added some more CSS values for 1 hour.
 Maybe 30 mins since some time was spent researching.
+2023-4-10 10:00 Tried to program the timer.
+Maybe 30 mins, since most time went into researching

 For example: